Skip to content

 Google data & OAuth access

-Cedric connects to Google using OAuth.
+Cedric connects to Google Business Profile using OAuth.
 That means:

-If we store tokens to keep the integration running, we store them securely and only use them to provide the features you enabled.
+If we store tokens to keep the integration running, we store them securely (encrypted at rest with AES-256-GCM) and only use them to provide the features you enabled.

 Note: Google is a third-party service.
 Cedric is not endorsed by or affiliated with Google.

-We share data only when needed to run Cedric:
+We share data only when needed to run Cedric.
+Our current sub-processors are:

-- Legal/safety: if required by law or to protect rights, users, and the service.
+We also share data when required by law, or to protect the rights, safety, and security of our users and the service.

 We do not sell personal information.